bwsoftinc/ServiceNow/README.md

 # ServiceNow

-I tried to demonstrate my abilities and to come up with solutions that are not just quick an dirty algorithms, but to take the opportunity to show implementations that leverage design patterns and principles of OOP, and SOLID principles.
+Here, to demonstrate my abilities and to come up with solutions that are not just quick an dirty algorithms, but to take the opportunity to show implementations that leverage design patterns, principles of OOP, and SOLID principles.

 ## Programming Exercise 1, Hashtables